Key Takeaways:

 Cancer has been a thorn in the flesh of the medical sector for many years as scientists have been unable to come up with a cure for this deadly disease.
 One advantage these cells possess that makes them able to thrive and survive in the body for so long is that they are constantly dividing.
 Because they are abnormal cells, they do not respond to signals in the body indicating the time for their death.
 Another huge contributor to their ability to survive is the fact that they hide very well from immune cells – they are not detected by T cells and natural killer cells.
 This makes it easy for them to keep living, dividing, and spreading fast within the body.

 This high survival rate of cancerous cells makes it difficult for cancer to be cured completely, rather it is only treated and managed.
-So far, the only existing procedures doctors adopt to treat this condition are chemotherapy, surgery, and radiation treatment.
+So far, the only existing procedures doctors have adopted to treat this condition are chemotherapy, surgery, and radiation treatment.
 Because of the high cost and risk involved with these procedures, many cancer patients do not survive long enough, hence, the increasing number of death cases caused by cancer.

 Thankfully, scientists have not given up on their research to find better ways to treat cancer, including a cure, if possible.
-Recently, a team of researchers in affiliation with multiple institutions in the U.S. and one in Japan, have developed a vaccine that works to hinder various types of cancer cells from initiating their defense mechanism.
+Recently, a team of researchers affiliated with multiple institutions in the U.S. and one in Japan, have developed a vaccine that works to hinder various types of cancer cells from initiating their defense mechanism.

 Cancer cells’ defense mechanism